-- You're a parent under 20 at the start of your course. - You're the main carer for your child. - You live in England. - You're either a British citizen or a national of a European Economic Area (EEA) country. - Your course is publicly funded (check with your school or college). - Your childcare provider is registered with Ofsted or the Care Quality Commission.
+You're a parent under 20 at the start of your course.

+- You're the main carer for your child. - You live in England. - You're either a British citizen or have a legal right to live and study in England - Your course is publicly funded (check with your school or college). - Your childcare provider is registered with Ofsted or the Care Quality Commission.